United Way of Lake County's 2019 Day of Caring June 27th

 Agencies (Submitting Projects)

-Projects may be large or small in scale and may involve activities such as landscaping, painting or cleaning.
+Projects may be large or small in scale and may involve activities such as yard work, painting or cleaning.
 Others may involve social activities such as an outing for nursing home residents, an ice cream social with seniors or a picnic for members of a parenting support group.

 Agencies can submit as many projects as they like, however we cannot guarantee that each project will be adopted.
 We do, however, encourage multiple submissions.